 Step 1 – Install an HTTP Plugin

 Depending on your CI/CD platform, you may need to install a plugin that allows for HTTP requests during the build process.
-API Fortress will need that to execute the tests.
+API Fortress will need the plugin to execute the tests.

 Step 2 – Generate an API Hook

-The first step to integrating API Fortress into your CI/CD process is to grab the generated API hook for the project in question.
-To do so, head to the Settings panel in API Fortress.
-This view, seen below, can be accessed from anywhere in the application by clicking the Gear icon in the top right corner of the screen.
-Please note you need Manager access to generate a webhook.
-From Settings, click the API Hooks section and generate the hook for your project.
+The first step of integrating API Fortress into your CI/CD process is to grab the generated API hook for the project in question.
+To do so, go to the Settings panel in API Fortress.
+This view, seen below, can be accessed from anywhere in the application by clicking the gear icon in the top right corner.
+Please note that you need Manager access to generate a webhook.
+From Settings, click the API Hooks section to generate the hook for your project.

 The next step depends on what you’re trying to test.
-The following steps are going to assume that you wish to run all of the tests in a project.
+The following directions are based on the assumption that you wish to run all of the tests in a project.
 You can also run a single test, or a series of tests with a certain tag.
-If you would like to learn more about that please contact API Fortress.
+If you would like to learn more, please contact API Fortress.

 As it stands, our API hook is as follows:

-The normal command to run all of the tests in the project, per the API Fortress docs is /tests/run-all, so we append this on to the end of the API call.
-You may need to request JUnit output.
-To do that simply takes some query parameters.
-First, we need to set sync to true, and then we can set format to JUnit.
+The normal command to run all of the tests in the project, per the API Fortress docs is /tests/run-all, so we append this onto the end of the API call.
+You may need to request a JUnit output.
+To do that, simply collect a few query parameters.
+First, set sync to true so that we can set format to JUnit.
 In short, we need to append ?sync=true&format=junit to the webhook call.
 That gives us the final API call:

 Great!
 If we make this API call via a browser or a tool like Postman, we can see our results in JUnit.
 We’re almost there.

-Step 3 – Execute HTTP Call From Your Platform
+Step 3 – Execute HTTP Calls from Your Platform

 From your CI/CD platform’s dashboard, you’ll need to paste the webhook call to the flow.
-We have more specific docs, such as for Jenkins available.
+We have more specific docs available, for instance, if you wish to use Jenkins.